hanipubaidur/MoneyFlow/README.md

 - **Dashboard Overview:**
   See your balance, income, expenses, and ratios in real-time with animated breakdowns by period (daily, weekly, monthly, yearly) **or by custom date**.
+  - **If there are no transactions in the selected period, income/expense will always show 0.**
+  - **Weekly stats and charts use date-based weeks (Week 1 = tgl 1-7, Week 2 = tgl 8-14, etc).**

 - **Transaction Recording:**
   Log income (cash, transfer, e-wallet) and expenses (categories, savings, etc) with easy selection.
+  - **Transfer transactions are never counted as income or expense in any chart/stat.**

 - **Account Management:**
   Add/edit/deactivate accounts (bank, e-wallet, cash) and manage all your money sources.